conda-forge/hdx-python-country-feedstock/README.md

 Package license: MIT

-Summary: Utilities to map between country and region codes and names and to match administrative level names from different sources
+Summary: Utilities to map between country and region codes and names and match administrative level names from different sources